ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-attestation-terminology-latest.md

 --- abstract

-Please help me to become a concise abstract!
+This document is intended to illustrate and remediate the impedance mismatch of terms related to attestation procedures used in different domains today.
+New terms defined by this document provide a consolidated basis to support future work on attestation procedures in the IETF and beyond.

 --- middle

 # Introduction

 Over the years, the term attestation has been used in multiple contexts and multiple scopes and therefore accumulated various connotations with slightly different semantic meaning.

 In order to better understand and grasp the intend and meaning of specific attestation procedures in the security area - including the requirements that are addressed by them - this document provides an overview of existing work, its background, and common terminology.
 As the contribution, from that state-of-the-art a set of terms that provides a stable basis for future work on attestation procedures in the IETF is derived.

-The primary application of attestation procedures is to increase the trust and confidence in characteristics or specific attributes about two parties that intend to exchange data.
-How a party’s characteristics are attested and which characteristics are actually chosen to be attested varies with the requirements, or – in essence – the risk that is intended to be mitigated.
-It is important to note that the activity of attestation itself in principle only provides a reliable basis for further activities that provide the semantic context of what an attestation procedures actually accomplishes and what it cannot.
-Hence, this document is also intended to provide a map of terms, concepts and applications that illustrates the ecosystem of current applications of attestation procedures.
+The primary application of attestation procedures is to increase the trust and confidence in the integrity of the characteristics and properties of an entity that intends to provide data to other entities remotely.
+How an objects’s characteristics are attested and which characteristics are actually chosen to be attested varies with the requirements of the use case, or-–in essence–-depends on the risk that is intended to be mitigated via an attestation procedure.
+It is important to note that the activity of attestation itself in principle only provides the evidence that proves integrity as a basis for further activities.
+The resulting attestation procedure defines the greater semantic context about how the evidence is used and what an attestation procedures actually accomplishes; and what it cannot accomplish, correspondingly.
+Hence, this document is also intended to provide a map of terms, concepts and applications that illustrate the ecosystem of current applications of attestation procedures.

-Before an adequate set of terms and definitions for the attestation domain can be defined, a general understanding and global definitions of the “what” and the “how” have to be established.
+Before an adequate set of terms and definitions for the domain of attestation procedures can be defined, a general understanding and the global definitions of the “what” and the “how” have to be established.
 In consequence, [enter final structure here].

 ## Requirements notation